TwilioDevEd/notifier-laravel/readme.md

    Rogue One
    ```

-   **Note**: The available movies are "Han Solo Spinoff", "Rogue One", and "Episode VII".
+   **Note**: The available movies are "Han Solo Spinoff", "Rogue One", and "Episode VIII".

 1. Receive a confirmation message.